junxit/us-congress-bills-111/metadata.md

 - 2010-12-21 — Referred to House Budget
 - 2010-12-21 — Referred to House Judiciary
 - 2010-12-21 — Referred to the Committee on the Judiciary, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2010-12-22 — Committee on Judiciary discharged.
+- 2010-12-22 — Committee on Judiciary discharged.
+- 2010-12-22 — Committee on The Budget discharged.
+- 2010-12-22 — Committee on The Budget discharged.
+- 2010-12-22 — Considered by unanimous consent. (consideration: CR H8976-8977)
+- 2010-12-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-22 — Mr. Johnson (GA) asked unanimous consent to discharge from committee and consider.
+- 2010-12-22 — On passage Passed without objection. (text: CR H8976)
+- 2010-12-22 — Passed/agreed to in House: On passage Passed without objection.(text: CR H8976)
+- 2010-12-22 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.